 The answer to this question is subjective and contingent on your intended outcome.
 A brisk ten-minute workout is completely acceptable if you’re just getting started.
 With practice, you may want to increase the treadmill’s pace gradually.

-You must up the ante on your exercise intensity to shed pounds or prepare for a race.
-Running at a pace of at least three miles per hour for 30 minutes is a good goal for someone preparing for a 5K event, for example.
+You must increase your exercise intensity to shed pounds or prepare for a race.
+Running at least three miles per hour for 30 minutes is a good goal for someone preparing for a 5K event, for example.

 How far should you go in one day?

 As a beginner or if you’re already sweating, one mile is more than enough.
 Increasing your running distance is critical, whether you’re aiming to shed pounds or get ready for a race.
 A 0.1-mile increment on the treadmill may help you attain your desired distance.

 - Three to four times a week.

 How long will it take?

 - Warm-up and cool-down heart rates should be 55-65% of your maximum heart rate.